ets-berkeley-edu/suitec-preview-service/README.md

 Download and install [LibreOffice](http://www.libreoffice.org/download/).
 This dependency takes care of converting Microsoft Office files to PDFs.

+### PhantomJS

+Download and install [PhantomJS](http://phantomjs.org/download.html).
+This dependency is a headless WebKit that takes care of rendering links and taking screenshots.

 ## Running the application

 ```